mkskovalev/timetrackr/README.md

 ## Getting Started

-To get started with the Timenator, follow these steps:
+To get started with the TimeTrackr, follow these steps:

 1. Clone the GitHub repository: `git clone git@github.com:mkskovalev/timetrackr.git`